 In November 1861, Wolseley was one of the special service officers sent to Canada in connection with the Trent incident.

-Antietam, Wolseley took leave from his military duties and went to investigate the American Civil War.
+In 1862, shortly after the battle of Antietam, Wolseley took leave from his military duties and went to investigate the American Civil War.
 He befriended Southern sympathizers in Maryland, who found him passage into Virginia with a blockade runner across the Potomac River.
 He met the Generals Robert E. Lee, James Longstreet, and Stonewall Jackson.
 He also provided an analysis on Lieutenant-General Nathan Bedford Forrest.
 The New Orleans Picayune (10 April 1892) published Wolseley's ten-page portrayal of Lieutenant-General Nathan Bedford Forrest, which condensed much of what was written about Forrest by biographers of the time.
 This work appeared in the Journal of the Southern Historical Society in the same year, and is commonly cited today.
 Wolseley addressed Forrest's role at the Battle of Fort Pillow near Memphis, Tennessee in April, 1864 in which African-American USCT troops and white officers were alleged by some to have been slaughtered after Fort Pillow had been conquered.
 Wolseley wrote, "I do not think that the fact that one-half of the small garrison of a place taken by assault was either killed or wounded evinced any very unusual bloodthirstiness on the part of the assailants."

-colonel on 5 June 1865 and Assistant Quartermaster-General in Canada with effect from the same date.
+He returned to Canada where he became a brevet colonel on 5 June 1865 and Assistant Quartermaster-General in Canada with effect from the same date.
 He was actively employed the following year in the defence of Canada from Fenian raids launched from the United States.
 He was appointed Deputy Quartermaster-General in Canada on 1 October 1867.
 In 1869 his Soldiers' Pocket Book for Field Service was published, and has since run through many editions.
 In 1870, he successfully commanded the Red River Expedition to establish Canadian sovereignty over the Northwest Territories and Manitoba.
 Manitoba had entered Canadian Confederation when the Hudson's Bay Company transferred its control of western Canada to the government of the Dominion of Canada.
 British and Canadian authorities ignored the pre-existing Government of Assiniobia and botched negotiations with its replacement, the Métis's rebel Provisional Government headed by Louis Riel.
 The campaign to put down the rebellion was made difficult by the poor communications at the time.
 Fort Garry (now Winnipeg), the capital of Manitoba was a small centre separated from Ontario by the rocks and forests of the Canadain Shield region.
 The easiest route to Fort Garry did not pass through the United States and was through a network of rivers and lakes extending for six-hundred miles from Lake Superior, infrequently traversed by non-aboriginals, and where no supplies were obtainable.
 The admirable arrangements made and the careful organization of the transport reflected great credit to the commander (Wolseley), who upon his return home was made a KCMG on 22 December 1870 and a CB on 13 March 1871.

-adjutant-general at the War Office in 1871 he furthered the Cardwell schemes of army reform.
+Appointed assistant adjutant-general at the War Office in 1871 he furthered the Cardwell schemes of army reform.

 Ashanti